nagacharan-tangirala/my-site/_posts/2025-02-03-java-strategy-pattern.md

 ---

 Strategy pattern helps selecting from multiple implementations based on a certain policy.
-A simple example is the contextual based search selected that selects from the multiple available search algorithms.
+A simple example is the contextual based search that selects from the multiple available search algorithms.
 If the data is sorted, then binary search can be used.
 Otherwise, a linear search is unavoidable.

-Consider a simple tool that needs the search feature, which is represented by an interface:
+We can represent the search strategy by an interface:

 ```java
 interface SearchStrategy {